-Tadias is a New York based online magazine tailored towards the Ethiopian-American community.
+Tadias is a New York-based news & profiles magazine tailored towards the Ethiopian-American & Diaspora community.

 Established in 2003, Tadias Magazine’s combination of journalistic excellence and engaged readership offers an exciting gateway to one of the fastest-growing, most educated and wealthiest African Diaspora populations in the United States.

 Tadias magazine’s original content features breaking-news, events, videos, interviews, sports, arts, entertainment, personality profiles, celebrity highlights, as well as opinions and editorials.
 We also provide content from major news networks that are pertinent to our audience.